 Earlier only the CPU was used for encoding purposes.
-With this release, the GPU can also be used to encode the outgoing video frames and thus reducing CPU usage.
-This feature benefits when you use a thin client with limited CPU resources and a spare GPU.
+With this release, the GPU can also be used to encode the outgoing video frames and thus reduce CPU usage.
+This feature is of benefit when you use a thin client with limited CPU resources and a spare GPU.